 Typewriters are not to be used in student rooms after 11:00 p.m.
-Typewriters may only be used in the lounge or recreation room after closing.
+Typewriters are not to be used in the lounge or recreation room after closing.

-Gray-Beatty, Guy-Perks: Students may visit in these Lounges during the following times:
+Gray-Beatty, Guy-Perks: Students may visit in these lounges during the following times:

-Monday-Friday 10:30 a.m midnight
+Monday-Friday10:30 a.m. - midnight

-Saturday
+Saturday9:00 a.m. - midnight

-Sunday 1:00 p.m 5:30 p.m.
+Sunday1:00

-8:00 p.m midnight
+8:00 p.m. - midnight